shaden77/pomodoro-project/README.md

 Aquadoro!
 =========
 ### Description:
 A unique pomdoro timer used for productivity with any tasks.
-Features include: task, work, and break time inputs, start & stop buttons, session history, integrated rain sounds playlist, and  pomodoro facts + how to.
+Features include: task, work, and break time inputs, start/pause & stop buttons, session history, integrated rain sounds playlist, and  pomodoro facts + how to.

 (APIs Used: Spotify API & ProgressBar.js API)